READING LOG.

 Wow.
 So this right here is my favourite BL of all time.

-In all seriousness though, I'll update this eventually once I finally process this beast.
-All I have to say at the moment is that the translation is solid, accessible, and fun.
-I think Emily Wilson did a fantastic job of staying somewhat faithful to the source material while giving the text a fresh and modern take for younger audiences.
-I do wish it retained more of Homer's poetic qualities though.
-Some parts felt a bit too simplified, if you will.
+There's a lot I could say about the Iliad itself, but since no one here wants an essay, I'll just touch on what I think of Wilson's translation.
+I have to say, this version of the Iliad is very solid.
+It's thoughtful, accessible, and most importantly (to me), fun.
+The art of translation is a difficult one, and Emily Wilson did a fantastic job of staying somewhat faithful to the source material while giving the text a fresh take for younger audiences.
+I do wish it retained more of Homer's poetic qualities though, so I am looking at Robert Fagles' translation for comparison.
 I would still highly, highly recommend this to anyone interested in picking up Homer's work for the first time.

 BLESS THE DAUGHTER RAISED BY A VOICE INSIDE HER HEAD / WARSAN SHIRE